ethan-egerton/spotify2tabs/README.md

 ## How it works

-The extension activates once it detects you are tabbed into the Spotify Web Player.
+This extension inserts a button into the Spotify Web Player.
 When pressed, the extension takes the song and artist name directly from the now-playing-bar and opens a new tab with the search results of [https://www.ultimate-guitar.com/](ultimate-guitar.com).
+The settings are stored in and retrived from browser storage.

 I made this because it was a hassle to type in the song name every time I wanted to play a song on my guitar.